ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/user.md

    CREATE USER user1 IDENTIFIED WITH plaintext_password by '1', bcrypt_password by '2', plaintext_password by '3''
    ```

+Note: `no_password` can not co-exist with other authentication methods for security reasons.
+Therefore, you can only specify
+`no_password` if it is the only authentication method in the query.

 ## User Host

 User host is a host from which a connection to ClickHouse server could be established.
 The host can be specified in the `HOST` query section in the following ways: